 An EHT STA shall support the following features:

-—20 MHz channel width and all RU and MRU sizes and locations applicable to the 20 MHz channel width in the 2.4 GHz, 5 GHz, and 6 GHz bands (transmit and receive).
+—20 MHz channel width and all RU and MRU sizes and locations applicable to the 20 MHz channel width in the 2.4 GHz band (transmit and receive).

+—20 MHz, 40 MHz and 80 MHz channel widths and all RU and MRU sizes and locations applicable to the 20MHz, 40 MHz and 80 MHz channel widths in the 5 GHz band (transmit and receive).

 Please make the following changes in Line 14, Page 543 in TGbe Draft D2.0: